 Similarly, even were Jones to regularly explain the proper limitations of the term “the Jews” for his thesis, that would not serve to divest the term of all the baggage it carries.
 It does not help that Jones’ manner of speaking often leads him to uttering the term “the Jews” with almos dripping disdain (which I hope he doesn’t mean).
 Unfortunately, that manner of speaking is enough to lead people to think he is an antisemite.
 I prefer to look at the thesis rather than the tone, but it is not irrelevant.

 What is relevant and ultimately decisive for me is that Jones uses the term “the Jews” in an unqualified way that makes it inevitable and to some degree reasonable to think that he means “all Jews” even ones who share not at all the views of the secularized non practicing powerful ethnic Jews Jones wants to warn us against.
 That is both terribly unjust and, in a world where antisemitism is still a potent reality, it is dangerous.
 His willingness to use language that so easily is received as prejudicial against all Jews and thus aids and abets those who are antisemitic in a way Jones is not, unfortunately, makes him complicit in the actions of those who are fully antisemitic.
 He could express his thesis in a way that does not lead to unjust speech and unjust treatment of the innocent.
 But he doesn’t.
 And, therefore, I think I have an obligation to refuse to be associated with him by speaking at a conference that portrays itself as being faithful to the Faith.
+What is relevant and ultimately decisive for me is that Jones’ uses the term “the Jews” in an unqualified way that makes it inevitable and to some degree reasonable to think that he means “all Jews.”
+Tweet This

 As mentioned, Jones maintains that his language is dictated by the gospels and by his Catholic faith.
 While Patrick assures me that Jones’ talk is truly inspirational and does not mention his position on “the Jews”, nonetheless the invitation of him to the conference indicates that his approach to “the Jews” is compatible with the Catholic faith.
 For me, Jones’ inclusion in the conference carries a special downside because my talk is extolling the excellence of the Traditional Latin Mass.
 Unfortunately, some people think that all traditional Catholics are antisemitic because some are.
 I am afraid the hosting of Jones facilitates erroneous views of “the Jews”, of Catholics, and especially of traditional Catholics.